Trump sees legal danger ahead | ExBulletin

 A reminder of what Trump is up against:

+In Georgia, newly elected prosecutor investigates Trump’s efforts to quash elections: Trump’s call for pressuring Georgian Secretary of State Brad Raffensperger to “find 11780” remains at the center of his efforts to do so. pressure on state officials after narrowly losing his 16 electoral votes.

-For more information on Trump’s legal fears and details of his ‘walk-in’ legal team, read our exclusive report here.
+For more on Trump’s legal fears – and details of his ‘walk-in’ legal team – read our exclusive report here.

 2. Lawmakers Prepare for Fight over Biden’s Infrastructure Plan: White House Chief of Staff Ron Klain has said Biden is ready to move forward without GOP support for his plan $ 2 trillion in infrastructure if that comes to fruition.
 His comments came as Senate Minority Leader Mitch McConnell said Republicans would not support him and a senior Republican congressman called the proposal “the biggest economic mistake of our lives.” .